 3. Core Exercises

 Your core muscles are known as the ones in your abdomen and lower back.
 Having a strong core is essential to overall strength and balance.
-It also helps to relieve chronic pain.

 You’ll need to target your core when exercising.
 That doesn’t mean doing sit-ups.
 Planks are surprisingly easy and can help to build a strong core.